Alpha Hormones logo

 While FDA approval currently applies only to women with HSDD, emerging clinical discussions explore how men may also benefit from modulation of melanocortin pathways under professional supervision.
 Such uses are considered off-label and always require an individualized medical assessment.

-At Alpha Hormones®, we offer personalized consultations to determine whether peptide therapy aligns with your wellness goals.
-Our providers review FDA-approved indications, discuss off-label considerations when appropriate, and emphasize safe, medically guided care.
+At Alpha Hormones®, we provide personalized consultations to determine whether peptide therapy—including Bremelanotide—aligns with your sexual wellness goals.
+Our licensed providers review FDA-approved indications, discuss off-label considerations when appropriate, and prioritize safe, medically guided care.

 Available delivery methods include: